-6.2.5 Subsequent verification is always required after repair, and whatever the circumstances there are always some arguments that repairers should be authorized to perform it.
+- 5.2.5 Subsequent verification is always required after repair, and whatever the circumstances there are always some arguments that repairers should be authorised to perform it.
 On the other hand, if impartiality is considered more important, measures have to be taken to secure a fast and flexible service on the part of the legal metrology authority.
-(In this case, instruments can immediately be put into service after repair by way of a special repairer's stamp valid for a fixed period of time - e.g. three weeks).

-6.2.6 When the possible involvement of private bodies in in-service metrological control is contemplated, attention has to be paid to the issue of whether an adjustment to the measuring instrument under test can only be part of a repair, or whether it can be part of subsequent verification as well.
+(In this case, instruments can be put immediately in service after repair by way of a special repairer's stamp valid for a fixed period of time e.g. three weeks). - 5.2.6 When an involvement of private bodies in in-service metrological control is contemplated, attention has to be given to the issue of whether an adjustment to the measuring instrument under test can only be part of a repair, or whether it can be part of subsequent verification as well.
 Servicing organizations sometimes argue that no adjustments should be made by government legal metrology services during verifications, regardless of whether they have the necessary technical knowledge.
-On the other hand, in the related activity of calibration it is rather unimaginable that a calibration laboratory should offer only a partial service of calibration without an adjustment when applicable and necessary and agreed with the customer.
-Thus, adjustments lie in a grey area.
-It is reasonable that they should be part of both operations (repair or verification) provided that both types of agency are technically competent to perform them.
-It can, however, be argued that when adjustments are made by government legal metrology services during verification, the user might no longer be responsible for non-compliance with respect to the MPE - but this is applicable to the American model only where such responsibility rests solely with the user.

-6.2.7 Verifications (initial and subsequent) used to be performed on every single measuring instrument.
-With the advent of utility meters such as electricity meters, gas meters, water meters, heat meters, etc., often manufactured on highly automated production lines and installed in batches, a suitable environment has been created for the application of statistical methods to their verification (verification by sampling), and for an extension of the reverification periods of individual batches.
+On the other hand, in the related activity of calibration it is unimaginable that a calibration laboratory should offer only a partial service of calibration without an adjustment when applicable and necessary.
+Thus, adjustments are in a grey area.
+It is reasonable that they should be part of both operations (repair or verification) provided that both types of agency are technically competent to perform them. - Verifications (initial and subsequent) used to be performed on every single 5.2.7 measuring instrument.
+With the advent of communal meters like electricity meters, gasmeters, watermeters, heatmeters etc., often manufactured on highly automated production lines and installed in batches, a suitable environment has been created for the application of statistical methods to their verification (verification by sampling), and for an extension of the reverification periods of individual batches.
 Such methods can be based on international ISO standards for the acceptance of products by attributes.
 In arriving at a sampling plan, one first decides what is a sufficiently low level of risk of accepting non-complying instruments and of rejecting complying instruments.
 Next, one derives (from the level of risk decided upon) the target compliance and confidence level and then selects a sampling plan which will produce that level of confidence.
 Decisions to accept or reject any given lot are based on a comparison of the number of complying instruments in the lot, on one hand, with the target compliance, on the other.
 This may be an iterative process in which risks and costs are carefully balanced.
 Usually a sampling plan, for a lot of given size, will be roughly as follows: if x instruments of a lot are tested and z or more are found not to comply, the lot must be rejected; otherwise the lot is accepted.
 If type evaluation is thorough and the sampling plan valid and rigorously followed, any desired degree of assurance of control can be achieved.
 A correlation analysis and a sampling plan of this kind are very much in place, for example, in the case of the clinical thermometers discussed in Annex 4.
-Under the auspices of OIML TC 3/SC 4 an OIML document called "Surveillance of utility meters in service on the basis of sampling inspections" is being developed where detailed guidance on this issue will be found.
-The above-mentioned framework systems of metrological control can therefore be modified in cooperation with utilities (users of those instruments) to cover this option in metrological legislation.
+Under the auspices of OIML TC3/SC 4 an OIML document called "Surveillance of Utility Meters in service on the basis of Sampling Inspections" is being developed where detailed guidance on this issue will be found.
+The above-mentioned framework systems of metrological control can therefore be modified in cooperation with utilities (users of those instruments) to take this option on board in metrological legislation.